Protecting Pets

 Poultry and other livestock

 Keep poultry, livestock and small animals that live outdoors confined in secure pens during periods of vulnerability – especially from dusk to dawn.
 Coyotes will eat poultry and their eggs if they can get to them.
-Note: Other killers of poultry include foxes, skunks, raccoons, feral cats, dogs, bobcats, opossums, weasels, hawks and owls.
+Many other animals, including domestics animals such as free roaming dogs and cats, can also pose a risk to livestock.

 Coyote Fencing